Symbian9/qmapshack-doc-wiki/README.txt

       - Ensure that all  URLs referencing  other files  in this wiki are local and do not point to Bitbucket.

-      - Ensure that all local URLs  end in an ".html" extension,  so the browser can find them in the local file system.

       - Ensure that "#..." suffixes in URLs  refer to the correct header identifiers in the local files.